 When the bars get back to putting on shows, I would like to see them invest in at least minimal lighting.
 Venues and local bands for that matter don’t really understand how important lighting is for a live show.
 When you have been to as many shows as I’ve been to, you see that show goers can get bored when their eyes aren’t entertained as well as their ears.

 I put together a collection of my favorite images from late 2016 to 2019 in a Zine called EUGMUSIC.
-You can download the a PDF E-Book for free here or you can purchase a print copy from my Magcloud account.

 Here is a small gallery of pictures, some of these are not in the Zine .